lofidewanto/webcomponents-gwt-simple-examples/README.md

 - For a small app you'll never care that you're adding 10 or 100kb per widget.

-## Example 2: my-button-j2cl-example
+## Example 2: my-button-j2cl-es5-example

 ...

+## Example 3: my-button-j2cl-es6-example

+...

-## Example 3: use-my-button-gwt-example
+## Example 4: use-my-button-gwt-example

 This example shows how to use already created Web Components in your Java / GWT project.
 In this case you have at the moment 2 possibilities in GWT:
 - You are using UIBinder with Standard GWT Widgets and any other UI frameworks based on this (GWT integrated Widgets, GWT Material Design).